 We want you to be the most informed cannabis investor in the nation, so we're taking a deep dive into the 10 states most likely to legalize marijuana in 2020.

-Greg Miller, Executive Director for the National Institute of Cannabis Investors, says it's a crucial year for marijuana stocks.
+According to the National Institute of Cannabis Investors, it's a crucial year for marijuana stocks.
 Most of the 2020 presidential candidates support federal legalization.
 And even some of the most hardline anti-pot states are easing restrictions.

 The legal cannabis market is worth $10.8 billion right now.
-But Miller says full U.S. legalization could make the cannabis market "jump to over $300 billion practically overnight."
+But the Institute says full U.S. legalization could make the cannabis market "jump to over $300 billion practically overnight."

 Currently, 33 states and Washington, D.C. have legalized medical marijuana, while recreational cannabis is legal in 11 states and Washington, D.C.
 That means some form of cannabis is legal in 44 states, plus the District.